More information will be available in the AP Coordinator’s Manual, Part 2 and the Bulletin for AP Students and Parents in late fall.

-The College Board regularly enhances its test security policies to ensure valid, reliable scores are delivered to colleges and universities, and to protect each student’s opportunity to demonstrate their abilities on a fair and level playing field.
+College Board regularly enhances its test security policies to ensure valid, reliable scores are delivered to colleges and universities, and to protect each student’s opportunity to demonstrate their abilities on a fair and level playing field.

-The following security policy update is now in effect:
+The following security policy is in effect:

-The College Board will prohibit individuals from taking the SAT, SAT Subject Tests, or AP Exams when we conclude they have deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
+College Board will prohibit individuals from taking the SAT, SAT Subject Tests, or AP Exams when we conclude they have deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
 Examples include viewing or capturing images with a cell phone on test day or being caught with a “cheat sheet” containing test content, answer keys, or other content that would provide an unfair advantage.

-The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by the College Board’s discretion.
-The College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.
+The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by College Board’s discretion.
+College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.

 Office of Testing Integrity